Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

 Inequality~\eqref{eq: main result intro} takes a simpler form for antisymmetric currents.
-Let the quantity $f$ be an antisymmetric current, the protocol be time-independent and the initial and final distributions are stationary, our TUR reduces to a form that is similar to the conventional FTTUR in Ref.~\cite{hasegawa2019fluctuation}: $\langle e^{ \Delta S} \rangle - 1 \geq \frac{ 4\langle f\rangle^2}{\text{Var}[f] }$.
-Lastly, as in Ref.~\cite{timpanaro2019thermodynamic}, we can also generalize the main result in \eqref{eq: main result intro} to a vector-valued observable $\mathbf{f}$ as detailed in Appendix B, which is the most general TUR we derive.
+Let the quantity $f$ be an antisymmetric current, the protocol be time-independent and the initial and final distributions are stationary, our TUR reduces to: $\langle e^{ \Delta S} \rangle - 1 \geq \frac{ 4\langle f\rangle^2}{\text{Var}[f] }$ \footnote{See Appendix D}.
+Expanding this relation to first order in $\Delta S$, it recovers the original TUR in Ref.~\cite{barato2016cost}, which holds in the linear-response regime.
+Also, as in Ref.~\cite{timpanaro2019thermodynamic}, we can also generalize the main result in \eqref{eq: main result intro} to a vector-valued observable $\mathbf{f}$ as detailed in Appendix C, which is the most general TUR we derive.
+Lastly, we note that the proposed relation also takes a meaningful form in the equilibrium limit where $\Delta S$ approaches zero.
+We study this in Appendix F.

-\textit{Application I -- Imbalance between the degree of nonstationarity and entropy production bounds non-equilibrium currents}. {When there is no external protocol and $\gamma=1$, our result offers a crucial insight into the achievable measurement accuracy of a thermodynamic current $f$ that is antisymmetric against time reversal.
+\textit{Application I -- Interplay between the degree of non-stationarity and entropy production}. {When the transition probabilities are time-independent and $\gamma=1$, our result offers a crucial insight into the achievable measurement accuracy of a thermodynamic current $f$ that is antisymmetric against time reversal.
 Let $P_0$ and $P_M$ denote the initial and final distributions of the process $P([x])$.
-We choose $Q$ to be the time-reversed dynamics that is initialized to be the same distribution as the initial distribution of the forward dynamics, $Q=P^*([x]^*)P_0(x_M)/P_M(x_M)$.
+We choose $Q$ to be the distribution resultant from the time-reversed dynamics, with $P_0$ as the initial distribution: $Q=P^*([x]^*)P_0(x_M)/P_M(x_M)$.
 Then, ~\eqref{eq: main result intro} becomes